-where $\omega_c$ denotes the cyclotron frequency, $m$ the particle mass (which is the same for both positrons and electrons), and $B$ the modulus of the magnetic field $\bol{B}$.
+For the first adiabatic invariant to be preserved, the time scale $T_f$ of fluctuations in particle energy caused by electromagnetic turbulence must be longer than the time scale of cyclotron motion $T_c$, i.e.

+where $\omega_c$ denotes the cyclotron frequency.
 In the following, we shall therefore assume that the condition \eqref{tftc} holds.
-The Hamiltonian functions for positron and electrons have expressions
+We also recall that the conservation of the quantity \eqref{mu}, usually referred to as lowest order magnetic moment, rests on the additional requirement that the wavelength $\lambda$ of any fluctuation is longer than the Larmor radius $\rho_c$, i.e. $\rho_c<<\lambda$.
+In this setting, the guiding center Hamiltonian functions for positron and electrons have expressions

 Here $v_{\parallel}$ is the velocity component along the magnetic field.
+Observe that the drift velocity $\bol{v}_d$ does not contribute to the energies \eqref{Hgc} under the assumption that the corresponding kinetic energy is small compared to the other terms.
+This is true, for example, when the potential energy $e\Phi/k_BT\sim\epsilon$, with $\epsilon=\rho_c/L$, $L$ the characteristic scale lenght of the magnetic field, and $k_BT$ a characteristic plasma temperature, represents a small perturbation of the particle energy (for additional details on this point see discussion at the end of section 4 or \cite{Cary}).
 Then, the Shannon entropies $S_p$ and $S_e$, the total probabilities $P_p$ and $P_e$, the total energies $E_p$ and $E_e$, and the total magnetic moments $M_p$ and $M_e$ of the system can be written as

 Under the ansatz \eqref{Sh} for the entropy measure associated with each particle species, the thermodynamic equilibrium of the system can be obtained by maximization of entropy under the constraint imposed by the constancy of $P_p$, $P_e$, $E_p$, $E_e$, $M_p$, and $M_e$ (for further details on this approach see \cite{YosPPCF,YosPTEP}).
 Introducing Lagrange multipliers $\alpha_p$, $\alpha_e$, $\beta_p$, $\beta_e$, $\gamma_p$, and $\gamma_e$, we therefore define the target functional